DavidS95/Smokeless_UMAF/README.md

 # Bios Flasher?
 Where We’re Going, We Don’t Need Bios Flasher?

 ## What this can do
-With this tool you can Access and modify AMD PBS/AMD CBS Menu and possibly AMD Overclocking without flashing, and by just booting from a USB drive
+With this tool you can access and modify AMD PBS/AMD CBS Menu and possibly AMD Overclocking without flashing, and by just booting from a USB drive

 ## Disclaimer

-I'm not responsible for any damage resulting from the use of this Tool, Also this is a backup of the original project;
+I'm not responsible for any damage resulting from the use of this tool.
+Also, this is a backup of the original project;

 USE AT YOUR OWN RISK